lucasm/findto/README.md

 * Total Privacy / No Ads / No User Tracking

 ## Contributing
+Feel free to contribute here or take a sec to send your feedback [INBLUG Feedback](http://inblug.com/feedback).

 ## License
 All source code and autoral content of this project is licensed under the [Creative Commons BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 Copyright © 2016 INBLUG.
 All rights reserved.
 All trademarks from third parties found in this project belong to their respective owners and are following their own rules of use, please see: [INBLUG Copyright](http://inblug.com/legal#copyright) to more details.